-We are an IAATO Operator and operate under and comply with the IAATO (International Association of Antarctic Tour Operators) guidelines in promoting and practising safe and environmentally responsible travel to the Antarctic.
+We entirely operate under and comply with the IAATO (International Association of Antarctic Tour Operators) guidelines in promoting and practising safe and environmentally responsible travel to the Antarctic.
 IAATO, in cooperation with other Antarctic ship operators, has established extensive procedures and guidelines that ensure appropriate, secure, and environmentally sound travel to the Antarctic.

-Antarctic expeditions on the Ocean Nova are operated by Polar Latitudes.
+Ocean Nova Antarctica voyages are operated by Polar Latitudes.